unboundedsystems/adapt/docs/api/cloud/index.md

+---
+id: overview
-# Adapt Cloud API Overview
+title: Adapt Cloud API Overview
+---

 The Adapt Cloud library is a collection of Adapt Components, Hooks, Deployment Plugins, and utilities to make it simple to create Adapt Specifications for your app deployments.